(A) Purpose

 exceptions are justified by the candidate's department chair and approved

-by the respective college dean and university president.
+by the respective college dean and university provost.

 (d) Award must result from positive action